-Three days before my Sister died by suicide, we spent the entire day snowshoeing.
+Three days before my little Sister died by suicide, we spent the entire day snowshoeing.
 There was not a doubt in my mind that despite the snowy, sunshine-filled mountain landscape, she battled through every moment of our day together.

 She was not okay.